DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 # Exploitation for Defense Evasion
-Exploitation of a software vulnerability occurs when an adversary takes advantage of a programming error in a program, service, or within the operating system software or kernel itself to execute adversary-controlled code.
+Exploitation of a software vulnerability occurs when an adversary takes advantage of a programming error in a program, service, or within the OS software or kernel itself to execute adversary-controlled code.
 Vulnerabilities may exist in defensive security software that can be used to disable or circumvent them.

 Adversaries may have prior knowledge through reconnaissance that security software exists within an environment or they may perform checks during or shortly after the system is compromised for Security Software Discovery
 * The security software will likely be targeted directly for exploitation